ObolNetwork/obol-docs/docs/charon/intro.md

 - **:3610** - Charon P2P port.
 This is the port that Charon clients use to communicate with one another via TCP.
 This endpoint should be port-forwarded on your router and exposed publicly, preferably on a static IP address.
 This IP address should then be set on the charon run command with `--p2p-external-ip` or `CHARON_P2P_EXTERNAL_IP`.

 - **:3620** - Monitoring port.
-This port hosts a webserver that serves prometheus metrics on `/metrics`, a readiness endpoint on `/readyz` and a liveness endpoint on `/livez`, and a pprof server on `/debug/pprof`.
+This port hosts a webserver that serves Prometheus metrics on `/metrics`, a readiness endpoint on `/readyz` and a liveness endpoint on `/livez`, and a pprof server on `/debug/pprof`.
 This port should not be exposed publicly.

 ## Getting started